zonemaster/zonemaster/docs/public/configuration/backend.md

 ### port

-The [MySQL interface][Clickhouse MySQL interface]'s port the Clickhouse server is listening on.
+The port the Clickhouse server is listening on, for connections using the [MySQL-compatible protocol][Clickhouse MySQL interface].
 Default value: `9004`.

 ### user